ezzabuzaid/typescript-angular-migration/readme.md

 ```
 After that let's assume that the constructor no longer has parameters and a body then there is no use for it; That's why you see `return undefined;` which means remove the constructor from the class.
 Of course, this is up to you, If you prefer to keep an empty constructor then just replace it with `return updatedNode;`

-Let's visit the constructor parameter,
+Let's visit the constructor parameter

+### The Dependency Line

 ```ts
 if (ts.isParameter(node)) {